kycdao/kycdao-ios-sdk/Sources/KycDao.docc/WalletIntegration.md

 # Wallet Integration
 Wallet integration guide

 ## Overview

 This article provides a guide for integrating the SDK into a wallet app.

 Three main topics will be discussed here:
 - Handle wallet related tasks
-- Checking the KYC status of an address
+- Checking the verification status of an address
-- Starting the KYC flow
+- Initializing a verification flow

 ## Handle wallet related tasks